Aircraft & UAVs

 Asisguard Songar

-The Asisguard Songar is a Turkish armed multirotor UAV built around a ground-control station, real-time video feed, autonomous or manual flight modes, and modular payloads such as a 5.56 mm rifle or grenade-launcher variants.
-In the 2025 India-Pakistan Conflict, Indian officials said preliminary forensic examination of downed drone debris indicated Turkish Songar systems among a large Pakistani drone intrusion wave.
+The Asisguard Songar is a Turkish armed multirotor UAV built around a portable ground-control station, real-time video and telemetry, autonomous or manual flight modes, and modular payloads.
+Asisguard lists 5.56 mm rifle, 2 x 40 mm grenade-launcher, 6x40 mm drum-type grenade-launcher, 3 x 81 mm mortar-gripper, and 8 x tear/smoke launcher configurations.
+In the 2025 India-Pakistan Conflict, Indian officials said preliminary forensic examination of recovered drone debris indicated Turkish Songar systems among a large Pakistani drone intrusion wave, although public independent imagery has remained limited.

 Pakistan